priyanka-bagade/cvsdk_hello_world/README.md

 <br>

-### Overview of an end-to-end Computer Vision Application
+### Overview of an end-to-end computer vision application

 The figure below shows you the full end-to-end computer vision application process.
 Some of the components shown are not part of the Intel® CV SDK, but are included in the diagram to help illustrate a complete E2E CV process.